 The Department renegotiates Strategic Petroleum Reserve delivery contracts with five oil companies, allowing them to defer December and January deliveries of more than 7 million barrels of crude.
-The move is in response to concerns about continued labor unrest in Venezuela, the world's fifth largest oil producer.
+The move is in response to concerns about continued labor unrest in Venezuela, the world's fifth-largest oil producer.
 Sharply curtailed exports of oil there have pushed crude prices to a two-month high of more than $30 per barrel.

 December 19, 2002

 The Nuclear Regulatory Commission reverses a decision by its Atomic Safety and Licensing Board that the potential for terrorism has to be taken into account when considering the environmental effects of proposed nuclear energy facilities.
-The board had ruled that claims could be made over the potential for terrorist attack against the proposed mixed oxide (MOX) fuel fabrication plant at DOE's Savannah River Site in South Carolina.
+The board had ruled that claims could be made over the potential for terrorist attacks against the proposed mixed oxide (MOX) fuel fabrication plant at DOE's Savannah River Site in South Carolina.
 Among the scenarios put forward was a suicidal air crash of a jumbo jet.

 December 19, 2002

 A DOE external review team finds "weaknesses" in the Los Alamos National Laboratory's purchase card program.
 The laboratory has become the subject of intense scrutiny as a number of questionable purchase card transactions have come to light.